Journalists Maria Ressa and Dmitry Muratov win Nobel Peace Prize | DW | 08.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The Nobel committee has announced that Maria Ressa and Dmitry Muratov will receive this year's prize.
-They were chosen " for their courageous fight for freedom of expression" in the face of authoritarian crackdowns.
+The critics of Philippine President Rodrigo Duterte and Russia's Vladimir Putin have been chosen "for their courageous fight for freedom of expression" in the face of authoritarian crackdowns.

 The Norwegian Nobel Committee in Oslo has given the 2021 Peace Prize on Friday to journalists Maria Ressa and Dmitry Muratov.